LFM Pure and Mechanics

 (d) Find the total distance traveled by the particle from $t = 0$ to $t = 2$.

-(c) What is the total distance traveled by the object over the time interval $0 \leq t \leq 4$?
+(c) Find the total distance run by Runner $A$ and the total distance run by Runner $B$ over the time interval $0 \leq t \leq 10$ seconds.
+Indicate units of measure.

 A particle moves along the $x$-axis so that its velocity $v$ at any time $t$, for $0 \leq t \leq 16$, is given by $v(t) = e^{2\sin t} - 1$.
 At time $t = 0$, the particle is at the origin.